dannguyen/github-for-portfolios/lessons/clone-github-pages-repo.md

 <section class="row">
 <div class="col-sm-6">
 Part of cloning a repo is you also clone the __git__ activity, i.e. the history of changes so far.

+That commit history and the messages should look familiar to you.

 </div>
 <div class="col-sm-6">
 ![howto]({{ site.baseurl }}/images/lessons/4/github-app-show-history-so-far.png)